ae2079/funding-pot/README.md

     "TO_TIMESTAMP": "1726861818" // end timestamp => between these timestamps users can contribute
   },
   "LIMITS": {
-    "INDIVIDUAL": "2000", // individual contribution limit in dollar equivalent (decimals are added automatically) "INDIVIDUAL_2": "250", // individual contribution limit in dollar equivalent if total cap is reached (the 1Mio); ONLY REQUIRED FOR QACC ROUND (early access = false) (decimals are added automatically)
+    "INDIVIDUAL": "2000", // individual contribution limit in dollar; for the EA and QACC round this corresponds to the cap for zkID users
-    "TOTAL": "1500", // batch limit in dollar equivalent (decimals are added automatically) "TOTAL_2": "1700" // final batch limit in dollar equivalent; ONLY REQUIRED FOR QACC ROUND (early access = false) (decimals added automatically)
+    "INDIVIDUAL_2": "250", // ONLY REQUIRED FOR QACC ROUND: individual contribution limit in dollar for GTCPass users "TOTAL": "1500" // batch limit in dollar
   },
   "IS_EARLY_ACCESS": false, // if its an early access round (true) or a qacc round (false), "PRICE": "0.1" // assumed dollar price per collateral token for that batch